FlashGet Kids FlashGet Kids

 Mindustry is generally considered suitable for children ages 9 and up, with various rating standards supporting this age range.

-According to the Apple App Store, Mindustry carries a 9+ age rating noting only infrequent cartoon or fantasy violence.
-Which is mild and not graphic.
+According to the Apple App Store, Mindustry carries a 9+ age rating, noting only infrequent cartoon or fantasy violence, which is mild and not graphic.

 The game’s complex mechanics demand cognitive engagement, making it a digital tool for developing higher-order thinking skills.